 To provide comparison to previous years, the chart encompassing the period 2014-2017 is included.
 However, the age brackets for reporting purposes have now changed and so 2018 data is included in a new chart below, which can be used for comparison.
 2018 data reveals that there are no Community First Responders within the 16-21 age bracket and this age is therefore not represented within our volunteer workforce.
-The department will consider how this group could be better represented, although there is a minimum age limit of 18 for Community First Responders for one year.
+The department will consider how this group could be better represented, although there is a minimum age limit of 18 for Community First Responder applicants, due to the requirement to have held a full UK driving license for one year.
 Older adults make up the majority of Community First Responders, with 52% of responders aged between 46 and 65.